-Winter Film Awards took some time out for a question and answer session with Lenior.
+I had the pleasure of conducting a question and answer session with Lenior.

 Who are some of your movie influences?

 Blockbusters like Star Wars and Indiana Jones, as well as Westerns and film noir.
-I had some great all around films, too, like The Natural and Butch Cassidy and the Sundance Kid and Rainman, too.
+I had some great all-around films, too, like The Natural and Butch Cassidy and the Sundance Kid and Rainman, too.

 How old are you?
 Where were you born, reside now?

 31 years young and living in the UK.
 The aim is to move to the USA after my next film which is largely set there.
-That’s always been the dream because of the mentality and the style of cinema
+That’s always been the dream because of the mentality and the style of cinema.

 What other projects have you worked on?

 I’ve done a lot of shorts and two smaller features which were very much learning exercises but I am, in a way, still proud of.
-I like to produce as well and I think building teams, and creative development are my strengths.
+I like to produce as well and I think building teams and creative development are my strengths.

 The writer Ross Owen William’s lived in the USA and wrote it partly out of his experiences with degenerative diseases and his living out there, and the rest is fiction.
 Then, we adapted it for the UK and kept that American detective feel.
-In my mind I was always out to make another Prisoners or Insomnia, not a UK style thriller.
+In my mind, I was always out to make another Prisoners or Insomnia, not a UK style thriller.

 The location had to feel like it wasn’t like every other British countryside town.
 I wanted somewhere that was raw, moody, atmospheric and remote.
 The location in Lynton and Lynmouth was actually very much like Scandinavia or Canada, so it was perfect for a fictional town.

-We casted Michael Mckell (John Faulkner), as we had worked with him on a short film together first.
+We cast Michael Mckell (John Faulkner), as we had worked with him on a short film together first.
 He then brought Hannah Waddingham (Dr. Joanne Hill) from Game of Thrones, and we then pushed for Alan Ford (Dale Jacobs) from Snatch who is with Michaels agent, too.
 Olwen was with Matt’s agent and had just done Autopsy of Jane Doe.
 Ian Pirie from Netflix’s Calibre was a friend of Matt’s, Noeleen, we had both wanted to work with due to her acting ability and Justin came up through a recommendation.

 We adapted the script in October, were shooting by April and post was finished by October the next year.
 It was a very fast turnaround and all hands were on deck to hit deadlines.

-It’s difficult on the one hand because you have to worry about problems, but at the same time it empowers you to make decisions and things happen that get you bigger results as a Director.
+It’s difficult on the one hand because you have to worry about problems, but at the same time, it empowers you to make decisions and things happen that get you bigger results as a Director.

 Example: Getting the town to help out with the production with deals on locations and accommodation which made shooting in somewhere that looked amazing logistically possible.
 When it came to the shoot, thankfully, the other producers took over more of the day-to-day worries and managed the set so I could focus.
 But there was very little time to prep as a Director.